Horacio Rentería Rocha

 (1912 - 1972)

-Horacio Rentería Rocha was born on the 21'st of October 1912, under poor conditions, in the district of Analco of the Mexican city Victoria de Durango, where he later completed elementary and middle school.
-Already in his childhood, he painted on house facades of his hometown with clay, lime and pieces of burned coal.
+Horacio Rentería Rocha was born on the 21st of October 1912, under poor conditions, in the district of Analco of the Mexican city Victoria de Durango, where he later completed elementary and middle school.
+Already as a child, Horacio Rentería Rocha has painted rustic landscapes and faces on faded house facades of his hometown.
+Preferably, he painted in his infantile creative period with clay, lime, and pieces of burnt coal.

 As a young artist Horacio Rentería Rocha became a student of the famous painter William de Lourdes.
 From his teacher he learned how to prepare the materials for wall paintings/murals and how to make use of these special diluted colors.
 When the depictions/ murals in the Government Palace of Durango were designed in 1935, Horacio Rentería Rocha was the main assistant to his famous teacher.
 The wonderful wall painting/mural on the first floor of the Palace with the title 'With open arms the country protects the people' was painted by Horacio Rentería Rocha along with William de Lourdes.